 After describing the new rule, some considerations will be made on the consequences and possible safeguards for minority shareholders, limited to unlisted companies.

-Simplifications Decree: the reduction of majorities for the approval of capital increases in Italian joint stock companies and limited partnerships by shares
+Simplifications Decree: the reduction of majorities for the approval of capital increases in Italian joint stock companies, limited partnerships by shares and limited liability companies

-- capital increases through contributions of assets in kind or receivables, pursuant to Articles 2440 and 2441 of the Italian Civil Code;
+- capital increases through contributions in cash, in kind or in receivables, pursuant to Articles 2439, 2440 and 2441 (regarding joint stock companies and limited partnerships by shares), and to Articles 2480, 2481 and 2481-bis of the Italian Civil Code (regarding limited liability companies);

-The ordinary rules provide for a two-thirds majority of the share capital represented at the shareholders’ meeting for the resolutions indicated above and, above all, allow for qualified majorities (i.e., higher than those required by law) in the bylaws.
+Most importantly, the ordinary rules allow for qualified majorities (i.e., higher than those required by law) in the bylaws.

 The temporary provisions of Article 44 of the Simplifications Decree provide that resolutions are approved with the favourable vote of the majority of the share capital represented at the shareholders’ meeting, provided that at least half of the share capital is present.
 This majority also applies if the bylaws provide for higher majorities.